 "I never said you weren't,"she said, her assuming tone so final and decided that it made Edgar suddenly want to cry, "But I need to access your ability to be treated.
 For that I need to know at least a little about you."

-"I'm not afraid of you,"she said, trying to keep her voice calm.
+"No one here is afraid of you,"she said, trying to keep her voice calm.

-"There isn't another side of the story.
-The big bad monster bit two innocent people and they died, the end."
+"Here's what happened: The big bad monster bit two innocent people and they died, the end."

 "You're not even trying."